GREEK LOVE IN JAPAN

 Saikaku's book The Life of an Amorous Man (1682), was the fictional biographer of a libertine who had liaisons with boys as well as women, and shows how, as in other societies where pederasty was ubiquitous, it was seen as entirely unremarkable for a man to want sex with both women and boys.

 Saikaku's Tales of Samurai Honour (1688), twenty-six tales he had heard illustrating the samurai code of honour, also included three in which Greek love was the main theme, the last of which was A Boy's Beauty Flowers When His Forelock Is Unshaven.

 In The age of the loved boy in traditional Japan detailed analysis by five leading scholars from the primary sources is given on this question essential to understanding the character of Greek love in general.

 An Anglo-Japanese love story is English journalist Michael Davidson's two accounts of the greatest love affair of his life, with fifteen-year-old "Keibo" in Tokyo in 1950-1.
-These suggest considerable tolerance survived eighty years after the Meiji reforms, at least compared with the situation in the foreign countries that had inspired them.
+These suggest considerable social tolerance survived eighty years after the Meiji reforms, at least compared with the dire situation in the foreign countries that had inspired them.

 An account of boy prostitution in Japan is taken from Boys for Sale by Drew and Drake (1969).
 It is not clear quite how up-to-date this report was, but it suggests the demise of wakashudō as an ideal had for a long time little impact on the supply and demand for boys for commercial sex that had always co-existed with it.